Immerse yourself into the art and science of beer brewing!

 If you use a hydrometer or refractometer for your measurement, you will need to make adjustments based on temperature, when you are calculating the Originial Gravity of your brew.
 If you are seeking highly accurate readings with no risk of contaminating your brew, take a look at the measurement principle of the EasyDens Smart Hydrometer.

 Fermentation is the process that transforms wort into beer.

 Mix the yeast with water according to your recipe.
-To save time, you can already do this while the wort is cooling down.

 When the barrel(s) are filled, whisk the liquid to blend the yeast with the wort and to aerate the wort before fermentation starts.
 Then firmly close the barrel(s) with an airlock.